 - $ 6.21 – NYC Sales Tax

 That’s $195.93 – or about $25 a year.
 Compared to the price of renting Adobe Animate, which is about $21 a month, Hype is a huge bargain.
 Considering that I own my copy of Hype 4 indefinitely, the average cost of Hype could eventually drop below $20 a year.
-This is not even counting the massive discounts from buying iTunes Gift Card at Costco.
+This is not even counting the massive discounts from buying iTunes Gift Cards at Costco.

 No, it’s not about the money.
 Hype is cheap.
 If I wasn’t using the iTunes credit on Hype 4, I probably would have bought some more 80s and 90s songs.